escaladesports/2019-website-boilerplate/README.md

 - `yarn dev`: Starts up live development server
 - `yarn build`: Builds site for production
 - `yarn reset`: Changes the project name in `package.json` to match the directory, resets the version number, and resets the git history.
 - `yarn env`: Pulls Netlify environment variables into a local `.env` file.
-(Only works if you have logged into [netlifyctl](https://github.com/netlify/netlifyctl#command-line-login) at least once and have permissions to the Netlify site)
+(Only works if you have logged into [Netlify CLI](https://www.netlify.com/docs/cli/) at least once and have permissions to the Netlify site)

 ## Images